3003-3230

 7. Linden tea

 Linden is a plant that contains antioxidant and anti-inflammatory properties, like chlorogenic acid and caffeic acid.
-These guarantee its diuretic action and promote the production of urine to eliminate excess fluid.
+These properties have a diuretic action that promote urine production to eliminate excess fluid.

 Ingredients